The-alpha-male/Carbon-Visualization-using-Panel/README.md

 Our world in Data site can be reached [HERE](https://ourworldindata.org/) where you can get real world raw data which is trusted for Research and Media
 ## Introduction

-This dashboard provides an interactive environment for exploring and analyzing CO2 emissions data from 1750 to the present.
+This dashboard provides an interactive environment for exploring and analyzing CO2 emissions data from 1750 to 2021.
 It uses Python libraries like Pandas, NumPy, Panel, and HoloViews for data processing, visualization, and interactivity.
 The dashboard presents data-driven insights into global CO2 emissions trends and their relationships with various factors.

 ## Installation
 To run this dashboard, you'll need Python and the following libraries installed: